Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 Until things improve

 My outdoor experiences have thrived and grown.
 My confidence in my abilities has doubled…at least!
 It’s been incredible.
-And for every bad experience I’ve had in the last couple of years stemming from sexism, I now have many more full of laughter and fun.
+And for every bad experience, I now have many more full of laughter and fun.